Christian Persecution in Myanmar

 MYANMAR

-The civil war has displaced two million people, and killed 30,000 so far, but Christians are caught in the crossfire.
-Over seventy churches have been firebombed in Chin state alone, with pastors killed and Christian villages even earmarked for bombing.
+The ongoing civil war has led to the displacement of more than three million people and deaths of more than 50,000 so far, and Christians are caught in the crossfire.
+More than seventy churches have been firebombed in Chin state alone, with pastors killed and Christian villages even earmarked for bombing.
 The most high-profile Christian prisoner is the Rev. Hkalam Samson, who was accused merely of holding a prayer meeting with members of the opposition National Unity Government.
-For this “act of incitement” the former head of the Kachin Baptist Convention, and who had prayed in the Whitehouse for then President Trump, was sentenced to six years in prison in 2023.
+For this “act of incitement,” the former head of the Kachin Baptist Convention, who had prayed in the White House for then-President Trump, was sentenced to six years in prison in 2023.

-Other Christians face multiple sources of persecution, such as Muslim Background Believers among the Muslim Rohingya.
-This Muslim minority has been pushed out of Rakhine state since 2017 by the army with terrible atrocities, forcing half a million to flee to Bangladesh.
-Christians among them also face persecution from the strongly Muslim culture as well.
+Other Christians face multiple sources of persecution, including Muslim-background believers among the Muslim Rohingya.
+This Muslim minority has faced terrible atrocities, having been pushed out of Rakhine state since 2017 by the army, with half a million forced to flee to Bangladesh.
+Christians among them also face persecution from the strongly Muslim culture.
 Few Christian groups are as internationally unnoticed and friendless as the Christians of Myanmar.

 Leadership: